oroinc/documentation/user/back-office/reports-segments/reports/custom-reports.rst

 Alternatively, you can delete a custom report from the reports view page by clicking **Delete** in the upper-right corner.

 .. image:: /user/img/reports/custom_reports_15.png
+   :alt: Highlight the Delete button on the custom report view page

 Delete Multiple Custom Reports
 ------------------------------